arunabaijal/humanDetectionModule/readme.md

 information.
 We are assuming the input and output of our module to be a set of static images.

 The module is still under development.
 After the final stage of development, the module will be capable of detecting multiple humans within a frame.
+We will add results and performance examples by the end of phase 2.

 ## Team Members